RomualdRousseau/Any2Json-Documents/docs/tutorial_2.md

 ```

 On this output, we print out the graph of the document built during the parsing and we can see clearly the relation
 between the elements of the spreadsheet and how there are structured in tabular form.
-Observe also how the artifacts
-didn't change the result and we didn't even need to change the code.